 Grocery Store Customer Loyalty After COVID

 When restaurants started closing in late March, consumers had to turn to grocers for their meals.
-In addition to that, customers were looking for extra household supplies, like disinfectant and toilet paper.
+In addition to that, customers were looking for extra household supplies, like disinfectants and toilet paper.
 Such a sudden increase in demand led to high sales for grocery stores, a strange occurrence in an ordinarily stable industry.
 Now that some states are beginning to reopen, store owners are looking for ways to retain customers after the rush has died down.
 One of the most effective methods of encouraging customers to return is through loyalty and membership programs.

 There is a difference between the two, though they are sometimes used interchangeably.
 Loyalty programs are free to sign up for and essentially create an account for the customer at the store.
 Membership programs usually require a fee and reward their members with discounts and special offers.
 While loyalty programs are always an excellent way to reach out to customers and keep track of spending habits and trends, membership programs can significantly increase the satisfaction your customers feel when shopping.